We may earn money or products from the companies mentioned in this post.

 How to catch Christa’s Workshop on Trello Organization for Instagram

 ollowers are always asking for better, faster ways to get the posting process done.
-So Christa has agreed to do a workshop showing us exactly how she uses Trello to cut her posting time in half!
-You can access this training with a handy guided checklist right inside my 12-Week Insider Intensive community, starting January 4..
+Christa did a workshop showing us exactly how she uses Trello to cut her posting time in half!
+You can access this training with a handy guided checklist right inside my 12-Week Insider Intensive community.
 It’s one of the 12-focused trainings you’ll access, including Driving traffic from your bio, Image planning and design, and more!
-And here’s another secret – I’m doing a workshop sharing my personal scheduling secrets using my favorite scheduler This special training starts Monday, January 4, and runs for 12 weeks.
+And here’s another secret – I’m doing a workshop sharing my personal scheduling secrets using my favorite scheduler This special training is closed right now, so subscribe to the newsletter, the IG Insider,to get scoop on when doors open again.

 You’ll gain immediate access to my Hashtag Formula Toolkit with Workbook, worksheet, and hashtag spreadsheet!
 However, if you missed the sale, be sure to keep your eyes peeled when doors open again!
-This is the biggest, best, most focused Instagram training I’ve ever done, and when you finish, you’ll have all the tools in your back pocket to make the platform work for you!
-Go check it out ASAP so you don’t miss all the fun!
+This is the biggest, best, most focused Instagram training I’ve ever done, and when you finish, you’ll have all the tools in your back pocket to make the platform work for you

 Christa Hutchins equips busy communicators and leaders with project management and problem solving skills so they can turn their big ideas into a successful ministry or business.
 Follow her on Instagram @doanewthing